Back to Resources

 quote

-In the United States, Thanksgiving is right around the corner.
+In the United States, Thanksgiving has arrived.
 For many of us, this serves as a chance to see family, play some football, and stuff ourselves with an unholy amount of food.
 Thanksgiving also indicates an unofficial kickoff to the holiday season and by the time the last plate of leftovers is conquered we all have that one enthusiastic relative that is dusting off a Mariah Carey album.
 (Sorry about the trademark loss Mariah, you’ll always be the "Queen of Christmas” to us.)

 For many brands and their systems engineers, Thanksgiving is the eve of their most stressful day of the year.
 While others are lining up outside a mall at midnight to “politely move” their neighbors aside for the shot at a heavily discounted TV, most back-end folks are hoping that their servers hold up during shopping’s Armageddon.
 Black Friday and Cyber Monday may be holidays to some, but to your friendly neighborhood developer or QA engineer, it’s a game of watching how much weight the ice can take before it finally cracks.